peterberr/cie-useeio-extensions/README.md

 Update March 2019:

-Files now include data submitted for journal publications using the most recently published benchmark IO tables for 2007 and 2012.
+The repository now includes data submitted for journal publications using the most recently published benchmark IO tables for 2007 and 2012 - see the Folders dated '2019'.